Your Directors have pleasure in presenting the 54th Directors Report and Financial Statements for the Financial Year ended 31st March, 2021.

 The evaluation involves Self-Evaluation by the Board Member and subsequently assessment by the Board of Directors.
 A member of the Board does not participate in the discussion of his / her evaluation.
 The Board of Directors has expressed their satisfaction to the evaluation process.

-The Company has in place an Anti Sexual Policy in line with the requirements of the Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+The Company has in place an Anti Sexual Harassment Policy in line with the requirements of the Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act, 2013 and Rules framed thereunder.
 Internal Complaint Committee (ICC) has been set up to redress complaints received regarding sexual harassment.
 All employees (permanent, contractual, temporary, trainees) are covered under this policy.
 During the year under review, no complaints were reported to the Board.

 APPRECIATION AND ACKNOWLEDGEMENT: